Simplicial Complexes are Game Complexes: Introduction

 Note that condition (iv) in the above definition is necessary for each position to be independent of the order of moves, which results in commutativity when representing positions by monomials (see \cref{sec:gamecomplexes}) and for the hypergraphs representing the game being simplicial complexes.

 This condition also implies that any position, whether legal or illegal, in an SP-game can be decomposed into basic positions.

-The games in \cref{def:games} are examples of SP-games and will be used throughout the document.
-The first two are games that have been introduced early in the development of game theory (see \cite{BCG04}), but, surprisingly, not much is known about them.
-As is the case with many games considered in combinatorial game theory, the board is not specified since the games can be played on any graph.
-In this paper, when we refer to a game we will specify a board.
+The rulesets in \cref{def:games} together with a board are examples of SP-games and will be used throughout the document.
+The first two have been introduced early in the development of game theory (see \cite{BCG04}), but, surprisingly, not much is known about them.

 \begin{example} In \Snort, players place a piece on a single vertex which is not adjacent to a vertex containing a piece from their opponent.

 In \Col, players place a piece on a single vertex which is not adjacent to a vertex containing one of their own pieces.